On FOMO at Work

 Looking back at my past jobs, I indeed found that the connections, relationships and experiences with my co-workers, especially those who are more experienced than me, shaped my opinions more than any book I read or talk I watched.

 One reason is probably the amount of time I spent with these people.
 We all know the concept of mastery through practice: You can become good at (almost) anything if you dedicate enough time.
-Then there is the concept of learning through repetition: It says that you unconsciously internalise what you have most exposure to, even if it’s bad examples.
+Then there is the concept of learning through repetition: It says that you unconsciously internalise what you have repeated exposure to, even if it’s bad examples.

 However, given the fact that 9 months of working in an agency stuck more with me than 6 semesters of studying communication, it can’t be only the amount of time that matters.
 So what else does count?

 As in any part of life, relationships matters

-I don’t have any actual knowledge on this, but I tend to believe that the emotional connection to the people around me makes their influence stronger and longer lasting.
+I don’t have any proof for this, but I tend to believe that the emotional connection to the people around me makes their influence stronger and longer lasting.

 It kind of makes sense.
 What your mother or your best friend tells you weighs much more than the words said by a random stranger.

 So it’s not only the amount of time you spend with people, but the emotional connections you build along the way that make them important influencers of your personal and professional growth.

 It also makes a difference in which phase in your life you have these crucial interactions.
 You’re more open to other people’s opinions when you’ve just started your first job compared to later in your career when you’ve already gone through some experiences, read a few books and formed a more or less solid opinion about things.

 Professional relationships in the digital age